 - Assign the eSIM as your data line and leave your Spanish SIM for calls and SMS.

-- Upon landing in the United States, activate the eSIM data and you're good to go: you're now browsing.
+- Upon landing in the United States, activate the eSIM data and that's it: you're connected.

 Top cities: NY, LA, Miami, and Las Vegas

-Each major US city has its own rhythm, and mobile data changes the experience in all of them.
-These are the four most visited and how to make the most of your connection in each.
+Each major city in the United States has its own rhythm, and mobile data changes the experience in all of them.
+These are the four most visited and how to take advantage of the connection in each.

 - New York: the subway is the fastest way to get around, but you need the app and maps to avoid getting lost between lines.
 5G coverage in Manhattan is excellent.

 - Los Angeles: a city of enormous distances; without Uber/Lyft and in-car navigation, it's practically impossible to get around.
-Here, data is essential.
+Here, data is mandatory.

 - Miami: beaches, South Beach, and excursions to the Keys or the Everglades.
 Useful for booking tours and sharing your trip on social media.

-- Las Vegas: the Strip is full of Wi-Fi, but it's slow and congested; with your eSIM, you can book shows, restaurants, and transfers without relying on it.
+- Las Vegas: the Strip is full of WiFi, but it's slow and saturated; with your eSIM, you can book shows, restaurants, and transfers without relying on it.

 In all four, you'll have 5G in practically all tourist areas, so speed won't be an issue for maps, streaming, or video calls home.